Roderick John MacLeod, Lord Minginish: Other interests

-Since 2006, MacLeod has been director of Sabhal Mòr Ostaig, the National Centre for Gaelic Language and Culture, based on the Skye.
+Lord Minginish has since 2006 been director of Sabhal Mòr Ostaig, the National Centre for Gaelic Language and Culture, based on the Skye.
 He has been chair of the higher education college's board of directors since 2007.

-In 2010, MacLeod was a keynote speaker at An t-Alltan, an annual conference organised by Stòrlann Nàiseanta na Gàidhlig for teachers working in Gaelic medium education.
+In 2010, he was a keynote speaker at An t-Alltan, an annual conference organised by Stòrlann Nàiseanta na Gàidhlig for teachers working in Gaelic medium education.
 He is also a member of the council of the Royal Celtic Society.

 Personal life

-MacLeod married his wife Lorna in 1980.
+Lord Minginish married in 1980.
 He lives in Edinburgh.